 Tip: Take a step back now and look at each of the goals in your table.
 Given the information in the table and your current financial situation, are your goals realistic and achievable?

 Tip: Do you need to rework your priorities or change the amount of time you need to reach the goal or think about ways you can save on the final cost of the goal?
-It’s all about what you want to achieve and how you’re going to achieve it, together.
+At the end of the day, it’s all about what you want to achieve and how you’re going to achieve it together.